mlr-org/mlr/doc/knitted/tutorial/predict.md

 class labels are predicted.

-We start again by loading **mlr** and creating a classification task for the iris dataset.
+We start again by loading **mlr** and creating a classification task for the iris data set.
 We select two subsets of the data.
 We train a decision tree on the first one and [predict](http://berndbischl.github.io/mlr/man/predict.WrappedModel.html) the class labels on the test set.